GIXLabs/SAndC/Lab2/README.md

    ![SerRes](/assets/Lab2-6.jpg)

-   - ✏️ Diagram the circuit and label all voltages and currents.
+   - ✏️ Diagram the circuit and label all (measured) voltages and currents.
    - ✏️ Verify that each resistor follows [Ohm's Law](https://youtu.be/8jB6hDUqN0Y?t=162).

 ## 4. Voltage Dividers